 Stress is, by definition, an imbalance of mind and body equilibrium.

 Traditional Chinese Medicine (TCM) is based on a holistic view in which the person is an integrated, interacting system of mind and body energies working in conjunction with (or against) its environment.

 All TCM treatments are aimed toward the goal of balancing a person’s energies and restoring balance.

-Through the use of acupuncture, herbal medicine, and other traditional therapies, Traditional Chinese Medicine (TCM) can help to relieve stress and unwind its harmful effects your on health.
+Through the use of acupuncture, herbal medicine, and other traditional therapies, Traditional Chinese Medicine (TCM) may help to relieve stress and unwind its harmful effects on your health.

 When stressed, the body produces adrenalin, cortisol, and other strong chemicals in response, whether the perceived or experienced stress is psychological or physical.

 The body is well prepared to utilize these powerful chemicals by focusing on attention, dampening perceptions to distractions, limiting the ability to feel pain, or providing powerful boosts to available energy.

 When a person is stressed over a long period, though, these substances can cause serious

 negative impacts on his or her health, including: sleep disruption, chronic headaches,

 hormone disruption, gastrointestinal distress, weight gain, immune system impairment,